 Ensure that you discuss this with your LMC midwife later in the pregnancy.
 Some midwives like to know as soon as you think you are in labour, as they have their own childcare to arrange.

-Part of feeling safe is being able to relax and simple measures such as low lighting and gentle music (or ACDC if you prefer!) may help you relax your muscles and help you to cope with the awesome journey you are undertaking.
-These may be especially important to some women early on in labour, while the contractions are getting established, hence why many women prefer to stay at home initially.
+Part of feeling safe and keeping your birth simple, is being able to relax during labour.
+The atmosphere of the birth room, such as low lighting and gentle music (or ACDC if you prefer!) may help you relax your muscles and help you to cope with the awesome journey you’re undertaking.
+Other options include oil burners, massage oil, as well as the people you choose to have in the room.

-There are many options for pain relief – for more information, visit our Kiwi Families article from the link below.
-Many women feel that it is the length of labour that is so difficult to cope with and no-one ever knows how long their labour will last – your midwife and doctor will only be able to give you estimates based on ‘the average woman’.
-Therefore keep an open mind about pain relief and try not to right off any type of pain relief before your labour even begins.
-There is no perfect pain relief, it is very much a decision to make at the time at the time, based upon previous knowledge and experience.
+There are many options for pain relief in birth.
+Many women feel that it’s the length of labour that is so difficult to cope with, and no-one ever knows how long their labour will last – your midwife and doctor can only give you estimates based on ‘the average woman’.
+So keep an open mind about pain relief, there’s no perfect pain relief.
+And consider a number of options in different scenarios, so you can be flexible depending on how the birth goes.

-It is vital to stay well hydrated in labour!
-Include frequent sips of water, whatever you are doing – especially, if you are in a birthing pool or birthing during the summer months.
+It’s vital to stay well hydrated in labour!
+Include frequent sips of water, perhaps with electrolytes included – especially, if you are in a birthing pool or birthing during the summer months.
 If the body is short of fluids the contractions will become less effective, slowing the labour.
-Many women vomit in labour so this can be hard, but it is vital to continue sipping water none the less.
+Some women vomit in labour so this can be hard, but it’s vital.

-Usually women will not want to eat while they are labouring, but if you do feel hungry then eat something easily digestible, such as toast.
+Usually women won’t want to eat while in labour, but if you do feel hungry have some bite-sized and easy to digest snacks on hand.
 Check with your midwife, as women who are at risk of a problem in labour are sometimes advised not to eat in case they need an anaesthetic.